-As part of the off-site improvements of the Specific Plan, an existing segment of Carter Avenue outside of the Plan area boundaries that will provide access into the Plan area will be widened to include a 24foot roadway (10 feet for each travel lane plus one 4-foot planting area along the southern boundary of Carter Avenue).
-In addition, the off-site improvements on Carter Avenue will include a 5.5-foot sidewalk to be built as one of two alignment options permitted under the Specific Plan.
-The two alignments, shown on Appendix 3B, Offsite Improvement Plan, include option 1, a straight sidewalk on the north side of Carter Avenue extending from Oak Crest Drive to the Plan area, or option 2, a curved sidewalk on the north side of Carter Avenue that meanders through a portion of Bailey Canyon Wilderness Park.
+As part of the proposed off-site improvements detailed inof the Specific Plan-EIR, an existing segment of Carter Avenue outside of the Plan area boundaries that will provide access into the Plan area will be widened to include a 24-foot roadway (10 feet for each travel lane plus one 4-foot curbplanting area along the southern boundary of Carter Avenue) and).
+In addition, the off-site improvements on Carter Avenue will include a 65.5-foot sidewalk to be built as one of two alignment options permitted under the Specific Plan.
+The two alignments, shown on Appendix 3B, Offsite Improvement Plan, include option 1, a straight sidewalk on the north side of Carter Avenue.
+(Refer to the Meadows at extending from Oak Crest Drive to the Plan area, or option 2, a curved sidewalk on the north side of Carter Avenue that meanders through a portion of Bailey Canyon Specific Plan EIR for Figure 3-11, Proposed Off Site Improvements, and Figure 3-12, Carter Avenue Offsite Improvement Plan.).
+Wilderness Park.

 Within the Plan area, the street will have a maximum 46-foot right-of-way with curbs and gutters and planting areas on both sides.
-A sidewalk, as well as parking (see Figure 3-4a for details), will be located on the west side of the street.
+A sidewalk, as well as parking, (see Figure 3-4a for details), will be located on the west side of the street.
 A pedestrian path extending from the east side of Carter Avenue will provide pedestrian access to Bailey Canyon Wilderness Park, and a crosswalk will provide a safe pedestrian crossing from the offsite sidewalk on Carter Avenue to the sidewalk within the Plan area.
-Carter Avenue is depicted in cross-sections E, F and G in Figure 3-4b, Street Cross Sections (see Figure 3-12b and c, Conceptual Street & Wall Sections, for additional details).
+Carter Avenue is depicted in cross-sections E, F and G in Figure 3-44b, Street Cross Sections (see Figure 3-12b and c, Conceptual Street & Wall Sections, for additional details).